jaokim/jaokim.github.io/_posts/2024-06-02-cpu-load-monitor.md

   public double getCpuLoad() throws Exception {
     final MBeanServer mrBean  = ManagementFactory.getPlatformMBeanServer();
     final ObjectName  os      = ObjectName.getInstance("java.lang:type=OperatingSystem");
-    // Get wanted attribute; ProcessCpuLoad or SystemCpuLoad final Double cpuLevel = (double)mrBean.getAttribute(os, "ProcessCpuLoad");
+    // Get wanted attribute; SystemCpuLoad or ProcessCpuLoad final Double cpuLevel = (double)mrBean.getAttribute(os, "SystemCpuLoad");
     return cpuLevel;
   }
 }
 ```

-You get the Platform MBean Server, retrieve the operating system object, which has the `ProcessCpuLoad` attribute showing the CPU load.
+You get the Platform MBean Server, retrieve the operating system object, which has the `SystemCpuLoad` attribute showing the CPU load.

 With the JFR stream API its easy to define how often the event should be created with the `enable(event).withPeriod(period)` call.
 In JDK 8 we can instead manually poll the CPU load using a `ScheduledExecutorService`.